DanielPuch/full-stack-linux-drive/README.md

 First thing you'll need to do is login.
 We've already created an account for you and the default password is `learnlovecode`.
 Once you log in, you'll want to set up SSH with Github and get you're Learn app working.

 If you've never used linux before and you'd like to learn a bit more before you get started, take a look at the Welcome app.
-You can get to it by going to the bar at the top of the screen, selecting System > Welcome.
+You can get to it by going to the bar at the top of the screen, selecting `System > Welcome`.

 ### Get connected to GitHub